JennEYoon/DeFi-ml/tasks1.md

  * Contact PyData - SEC Edgar repo person.
 Look over his trading model.
 Any thoughts?
  * Connect with him on LinkedIn - done 11/16/2019.
  * Ken Nicholaus.
 Seems like a wild guy.
 Could be a risk.
-Repo has interesting super-resolution DL repo, but take a look at the stock investing repo -- nothing original, but something to get started on...
+    - Repo has interesting super-resolution DL repo, but take a look at the stock investing repo -- nothing original, but something to get started on...
+    - Looked at Trading-AI repo.
+Nothing material on the Github.
+Only some screen shots, not a single ML model on it.
+    - Exchanges some ideas via email.
+    - Not sure if he really has 1000 ML models and 50K trading technical graphs he claims.
+    - Trust my gut, don't get sucked in.
+DO some free work on AWS Aurora, because I will be studying this anyway.
+    - He seems like a shyster.
+Not doing any of his own work but trying to get others to do all the work for him and not pay them by claiming they are co-founders, yeah right.

  * Try to finishe Update to GeoSnap PR -- week of 11/16/2019.
    1. Fix slice.